restaurant hospitality jobs @ harri.com

-Today I am featuring a young dynamic team from New York ~ harri.com ~ by this guest post written by #TeamHarri.
-About 3 weeks ago Jacob from TeamHarri contacted me in such a nice and friendly way, it was a truly pretty remarkable email, almost a blessing compared to some other ungraceful requests coming in almost on a daily base now.
+Today I am introducing a young dynamic team from New York harri.com to you.
+Roundabout 3 weeks ago Jacob, the ‘speaks man’ of TeamHarri contacted me in such a nice and friendly way, it was a truly pretty remarkable email, almost a blessing compared to some other ungraceful requests coming in almost on a daily base now.
 Jacob asked me if he and his team may create a guest post for Klaudia’s Corner.
 Jacob, I don’t know you in person, but your outstanding polite and educated style has really impressed me.
-And as that does unfortunately not very often happen nowadays … this really deserves recognition !
+And as that doesn’t happen unfortunately very often nowadays … this really deserves recognition and respect!

 To compare the structure of a back of house team to the military is accurate, not to mention the French title of the kitchen hierarchy is called, “Brigade de Cuisine”.
 If there is one thing each has in common is that the strength of your unit determines your success.
 With cooks working from 12-16 hours a day, prepping their stations and then throughout service, you are bound to depend on your peers for support.
 Everyone works together to compose each plate for every single service.

-While setting up your mise, be mindful of cooking flow; each item in should be placed accordingly, within reach, before any cooking begins.
+While setting up your mise, be mindful of cooking flow; each item should be placed accordingly, within reach, before any cooking begins.
 For instance, left to right, place ramekins of oil, salt, pepper, meat, and then herbs in a row on your board and next to your pan.
 Your oil would go in the pan first, then you would season your meat with the salt, pepper and herbs, to be added to your now heated pan.
 Streamlining your “mise” in conjunction with cooking flow allows you to prepare food with very little in-between thinking.
 As with many routines, this skill helps to cut back on time and encourage efficiency.